 In addition to our strong academic program, Triangle Cross Ranch offers vocational/technical training that exposes at-risk teens to alternative professions.
 Students can earn high school elective credits through our unique Vocational Training/Trade School at Triangle Cross Ranch.
 We provide many first time, hands-on experiences to help each young man discover his own God-given interests, talents, worth and potential.
 TCR’s natural setting takes them ‘outside-the-box’ as they tackle new physical challenges.
 The skills a boy develops in our vo-tech training can potentially lead him to profitable careers, adding a sense of enjoyment and fulfillment to his work.

 Students also participate in wildlife and range management, equipment maintenance and repair, welding, carpentry, horticulture, animal husbandry, veterinary assistance (calf vaccination, and delivery at birth), horsemanship, horseshoeing.
 Some work in operating farm equipment (tractor, backhoe, bulldozer), crop irrigation, and caring for baby calves.

 Triangle Cross Ranch realized early on that horses have a healing effect on troubled or wounded young men.
+As President Ronald Reagan once said, “the outside of a horse is good for the inside of a man.”
 We often find that the temperament and disposition of horses reflect those of the riders.
 The relationship of each boy at TCR develops with his favorite horse forms during real ‘working’ situations.
 The young man has to practice kindness, patience, attention, and courage in order to get the desired response from the animal, The guys quickly learn that you cannot strong-arm or bully the horses while working on horseback.
 These key interactions between horse and young cowboy help build a sense of dignity and esteem, while also repairing destructive relational habits in many struggling teens.